 DNA extracted from the composite subsamples is used for shotgun metagenome sequencing and produces raw sequence data.
 These samples are freeze-dried and prepared at the analytical facility.
 High-throughput phospholipid fatty acid (PLFA) analysis is used to extract the total phospholipid content of the soil sample, which acts as a proxy for quantifying total microbial biomass in soils.
 Gas Chromatography analysis is used to quantify discrete lipid molecules and to estimate total lipid abundances.

 Laboratory data are uploaded to NEON via an automated ingest process, which does basic QC testing and acceptance.
 Accepted data are then are published and available for download through the NEON data portal.
-A subset of sequence data is also hosted on the analysis server MG-RAST.

 Soil microbe data includes:

 - Soil Physical and Chemical Properties, Periodic (DP1.10086.001)

 - Soil Microbe Metagenome Sequences (DP1.10107.001)